What Is Collagen? Health Benefits and Different Types - Dr. Axe

 When consuming collagen, you can benefit from also consuming vitamin C to ensure your body can convert the collagen into a useable protein.
 This can begin to restore the source or your energy and vitality.

 That’s not all that glycine can do for your metabolism.
-Research shows glycine also has important roles in both functions of the digestive and central nervous systems, which play big roles in maintaining a healthy, youthful body.
+Research has shown glycine also has important roles in both functions of the digestive and central nervous systems, which play big roles in maintaining a healthy, youthful body.

 Glycine seems to help slow the effects of aging by improving the body’s use of antioxidants and is also used in the process of constructing healthy cells from DNA and RNA.